RenderKit/ospray/doc/api.md

-While MPI Offload rendering is used to transparently distribute rendering work without requiring modification to the application, MPI Distributed rendering is targetted at use of OSPRay within MPI-parallel applications.
+While MPI Offload rendering is used to transparently distribute rendering work without requiring modification to the application, MPI Distributed rendering is targeted at use of OSPRay within MPI-parallel applications.
 The MPI distributed device can be selected by loading the `mpi` module, and manually creating and using an instance of the `mpiDistributed` device: